 A regional nerve block to the antler pedicle requires injections to the infratrochlear and zygomaticotemporal nerves which are the major sources of sensory input to the antler.
 Often there is minor input or innervation of secondary importance from the dorsal branch of the auriculopalpebral nerve.
 Complete blockage of nervous impulses requires the injection of local anaesthetic to this nerve as well.

 Many game farmers who harvest antlers complain that the use of local anaesthetic requires that the animal spends too much time in physical restraint.
-They maintain that the process of squeezing the animal for a 3 - 5 minute period and applying nerve blocks is at least as stressful to a cervid as having the antler removed rapidly but without any anaesthesia or analgesia.
-I cannot condone performing painful procedures without adequate pain control but they do have a legitimate point concerning the amount and duration of physical restraint needed.
-A local anaesthetic technique with a more rapid onset would be of great value.
+They maintain that the process of squeezing up the animal for an injection of local anesthetic is at least as stressful to a cervid as having the antler removed rapidly but without any anaesthesia or analgesia.
+Scientific research has demonstrated that approximately 60 seconds after application of a ring block, the small nerve branches to the antler will be sufficiently blocked to allow amputation.
+By the time the injection of the second pedicle is done, the first antler will be ready for removal.
+I cannot condone performing painful procedures on animals when adequate pain control techniques are available.

 Many believe that electro-anaesthesia (EA) may be the anaesthetic technique of choice for antler removal.
 It is important to distinguish between electro-anaesthesia and electro-immobilization.
-Electro-immobilization and the devices used to produce it are designed for restraint and immobilization.
-There are claims about the analgesic effects of this procedure but these are unsubstantiated.
+Electro-immobilization (EI) and the devices used to produce it are designed for restraint and immobilization.
+There are claims about the analgesic effects of this procedure but these are unsubstantiated and EI is clearly inhumane.
 EA, on the other hand, has been used since the early 1970's in such human applications as dentistry and post operative patient care where its analgesic effects are well documented.

 For local anaesthesia during antler removal, game farmers have been using EA units as follows.
 One electrode is placed on each ear, or on one ear and the contralateral lip.
 Alternatively, one electrode is placed onto the scalp in front of the pedicle and the other behind the pedicle.
 The apparatus is switched on and after a waiting period of approximately 3 minutes a saw is used to amputate the antler.
 Proponents of EA maintain that aversive movements or behavioural indications of pain during antler removal are uncommon.

 This seems too easy and good to be true.
 Perhaps it isn't true.
-Although EA is useful and proven to be effective in human medicine, the circumstances and conditions of use so easily achieved in situations with human patients may not be feasible or possible when EA is used on elk and deer.
-Neuroanatomy and physiology is not necessarily the same in all animals.
+Although EA is useful and proven to have limited applications in human medicine, the circumstances and conditions of use so easily achieved in situations with human patients may not be feasible or possible when EA is used on elk and deer.
+Neuroanatomy and physiology is not necessarily the same in all animals including humans.
 Methods used in human dentistry may not be directly applied to antler removal in cervids.
 There is no question that EA might work in certain situations or in certain individuals but is this a reliable method of analgesia that has broad applications for pain relief during antler harvesting?

 Here are some observations about the general use of EA units: